← All workflows

 • Legal and regulatory risk assessment across jurisdictions

-• Executive overview with attack type, entry point, and business impact
+• Executive overview with attack type and business impact

-• Source intake matrix with reliability ratings and gap identification
+• Source intake matrix with reliability ratings and gap analysis

 Required documents

-Primary incident tickets, forensic investigation reports, and technical analysis documents
+Primary incident tickets, forensic analysis reports, and investigation findings documenting the breach

 .pdf, .docx, .txt